Greensboro massacre: Federal criminal trial

+Neither trial investigated the actions of federal agents or the Greensboro police.
 On April 15, 1984, all nine defendants were acquitted.
-The government had a burden to prove the defendants where motivated by racial hatred in order to bring them to federal charges.
-The CWP believed that the indictment was drawn too narrowly, giving the defense an opportunity to argue that political opposition to Communism and patriotic fervor, rather than racial motivations, prompted the confrontation.
-Neither trial "investigated the actions of Federal agents or the Greensboro police."
+The government had a burden to prove the defendants were motivated by racial hatred in order to bring them to federal charges.
+The CWP believed that the indictment was drawn too narrowly, giving the defense an opportunity to argue that political opposition to communism and patriotic fervor, rather than racial motivations, prompted the confrontation.

 Waller v.
 Butkovich

-In 1980, survivors filed a civil suit in Federal District Court seeking $48 million in damages.
+In 1980, survivors had filed a civil suit in Federal District Court seeking $48 million in damages.
+The first two trials had delayed this suit, which finally opened in 1985.
 The Christic Institute led the legal effort.
 The complaint alleged that law-enforcement officials knew "that Klansmen and Nazis would use violence to disrupt the demonstration by Communist labor organizers and black residents of Greensboro but deliberately failed to protect them."
 Four federal agents were named as defendants in the suit, in addition to 36 Greensboro police and municipal officials, and 20 Klansmen and members of the American Nazi Party.
-Among the federal defendants was Bernard Butkovich of the Bureau of Alcohol, Tobacco and Firearms, who had worked as an undercover agent in 1979 and infiltrated one of the American Nazi Party chapters about three months before the protest.
+Among the federal defendants was Bernard Butkovich of the Bureau of Alcohol, Tobacco and Firearms, who had worked as an undercover agent in 1979 and infiltrated one of the American Nazi Party chapters three months before the protest.
 He testified that a Klansman had referred in a planning meeting to using pipe bombs for possible assaults at the rally, and that he took no further action.